 Dim Sum Types

 Generally, there are three main types; Fried, Steamed, and Sweet.
 Because of the different fillings, wrappers, and regional cooking methods, there are more than 2000 dishes.
 A master specializing in this type of Cantonese cuisine can spend years perfecting the cuisine and still not know how to make all the different dishes.

 The typical dim sum menu will include a wide range of dumplings, steamed buns, and rice noodle rolls.
 These come in a variety of fillings such as prawns, chicken, and vegetables.
 We'll go over what to order from each category to order below.

 Har Gow (蝦餃)

 Har Gow is a type of steamed dumpling with shrimp.
-It is one of the most popular dishes to order in the steamed category.
+It is one of the most popular dim sum dishes to order in the steamed category.
 Har Gao is a crescent-shaped dumpling.
 Chefs make this translucent wrapper using starch and wheat flour.
 When steamed, the wrappers are smooth but have a stretchy exterior.
 The filling is a mixture of pork, shrimp, and bamboo shoots.

 Siu Mai (燒賣)

 This refers to a type of open-topped pork and shrimp dumpling.
 It is the second most popular dish after Har Gow.
-There are many variations of this type of steamed small plates but the most traditional Cantonese style Siu Mai has a filling of shrimp, ground, ginger, and mushroom.
+There are many variations of this type of steamed small plate but the most traditional Cantonese style Siu Mai has a filling of shrimp, ground, ginger, and mushroom.
 Siu Mai has a single pea, a bit of fish roe, or a cube of carrot garnished on top of it.

 Xiao Long Bao (小笼包）

 In the English language, Xiao Long Bao is otherwise known as soup dumplings.
 These chubby dumplings are filled with broth made from liquefied gelatin and chopped pork.
 Then, dim sum masters will crimp the top of the soup dumplings.
 They are sometimes also filled with crab meat instead.